Hochschild homology of structured algebras: Graphs and trees

 \section{Graphs and trees}

 In this section, we give the background definitions about graphs, chain complexes of graphs etc.~ necessary for the rest of the paper.
-In particular, we define black and white graphs and use them to define the {\em open cobordism category} $\OO$, the {\em open-closed cobordism category} $\OC$ and the {\em category of Sullivan diagrams} $\SD$, which we identify as a quotient of $\OC$.
+In particular, we define black and white graphs and use them to give graph models of the moduli space of Riemann surfaces, and define the {\em open cobordism category} $\OO$, the {\em open-closed cobordism category} $\OC$ and the {\em category of Sullivan diagrams} $\SD$.

+Fat graphs were defined to give a combinatorial model of Teichm{\" u}ller space and moduli space \cite{Pen87, BowEps}.
+Originally, these were considered for surfaces with punctures and later adapted to also model surfaces with fixed boundary components \cite{Pen04, Cos07, God07}.
+To relate these to the open and open-closed cobordism categories, we need to additionally be able to model the maps induced on moduli spaces by the gluing of surfaces along boundary intervals and circles.
+The gluing along boundary circles is easiest to describe using an asymmetrical model: our incoming and outgoing boundaries will be specified very differently.
+Indeed, the outgoing boundary circles will be given by {\em white vertices} while the incoming boundary circles will be identified as edge cycles in the graph.
+(A symmetrized model of this cobordism category exists (see \cite[Thm 3.1]{Wah12}) but will not be relevant here.)

+The model we use here is that of Costello \cite{Cos07, costello07} and Kontsevich-Soibelman \cite{KS06} (slightly reformulated), as this is the one that naturally occurs when considering the Hochschild complex of open field theories.
+These authors' work naturally includes a model for gluing along boundary intervals; however they did not study the gluing of surfaces along boundary circles.
+For this, we will use the work of Egas \cite{Ega15}.
+Kaufmann-Penner have proposed in \cite{KauPen} a different (partially defined) gluing operation on moduli space to model open and closed string interactions.
+We defer to Section~\ref{KP_section} a discussion of the differences of these approaches.

+We will also be interested in a category of Sullivan diagrams that arises when considering the Hochschild complex of strict Frobenius algebras.
+The work of Egas-Kupers \cite{EgaKup} shows that this category yields a model of the harmonic compactification of moduli space.
+Sullivan diagrams are classically defined as equivalence classes of fat graphs made out of circles and chords.
+We will show here that they can be seen as equivalence classes of black and white graphs, which will allow us to define our category of Sullivan diagrams as a quotient of our cobordism category.
+Sullivan diagrams can moreover be described, as in the work of Kaufmann \cite{KaufI, KaufII}, in terms of arc systems in surfaces (see Remark~\ref{KaufSD}).

+We start the section by defining fat graphs, which will be used to model the open cobordism category, and then extend them to {\em black and white graphs}, that will model the open-closed cobordism category, both categories being defined subsequently.
+We define the subcategories $\Ai$ and $\Ai^+$ that will be used in Section~\ref{Algsec} to define $\Ai$-- and unital $\Ai$--algebras.
+We also define a subcategory of Annuli that will play a role in defining the Hochschild complex in Section~\ref{HComp}.
+At the end of the section, we define a category of Sullivan diagrams and study its relationship to the open-closed cobordism category.